khal08/studybot/README.md

 Following this, a StudyBot will send a dynamic timer, accomodating your requested study durations.

 It will keep a countdown timer, with how much of your total study time is available, and alert you when it's time for a break.
 Once break starts, the break timer will also start and you will be alerted when it's time to go back to studying.

+## Future for StudyBot

+Keep on the lookout, a music playing feature may be coming shortly!